VoltCruelerz/OwlMarble-Magic/feats/feats.md

 - Select a class in which you are able to prepare spells.
 The maximum number of spells you are able to prepare for that class increases by your proficiency bonus.
 - You recall everything you have seen or heard within the last 30 days.

+## Lightly Armored [Updated]

+You have trained to master the use of light armor, gaining the following benefits:

+- Increase an ability score by 1, to a maximum of 20.
+- You gain proficiency with Light Armor.

 ## Light Armor Mastery [KeoniKoa]

 _Requirement: Dexterity Score 13 or higher, proficiency in Light Armor_